These Keto chocolate chip cookies are the absolute, best keto chocolate chip cookie recipe. It’s the keto cookie that will make you forget carbs.

 - ¾ cup of sugar-free chocolate chips

-- 1 ounce of 85% cocoa chocolate roughly chopped (optional)
+- 1 ounce of 85% dark chocolate bar roughly chopped (optional)

 - Pre-heat oven 350 degrees